UNINETTSigma2/documentation/development/vtune/vtune.md

 [...]
 ```

-The `enable-stack-collection`, disabled by default, gives detailed
+The `enable-stack-collection` knob, disabled by default, provides detailed
 caller / callee information for each profiled function.
 It can be very
 useful, but might introduce some overhead.
 We will use it in the
 following example.

 Collected performance statistics are saved in a subdirectory, by
 default in the directory you are running from.
-For the above example,
+For the above example
 the results are stored in `r000hpc/`.
 They can then be compressed and
 moved to, e.g., a desktop computer, or they can be analyzed on one of
 the Fram login nodes using the VTune Amplifier GUI: